PinNaCode/magiskboot_build/README.md

 Although I may update the version once in a while, [Pull requests](../../pulls) are welcome.

-#### Eh, so my platform is not supported by your sh*t
+#### Can you add ... platform support?

-This project aims to be portable, so it should be possible to port it to new platforms with some efforts, as long as your platform meets the the above [requirements](#requirements).
+This project aims to be portable, it should be possible to port it to new platforms with some efforts, as long as your platform meets the the above [requirements](#requirements).

-Not?
-Check out the [Cygwin](#cygwin-early-test) platform for example, maybe you can try to port those dependencies yourself.

-Or, try to make a port without the missing dependencies (and you may need to rewrite some stuffs, this may not always be easy, for example the upstream Rust codebase is likely to grow).
-However, these are not covered by this project, just some friendly suggestions.
+Feel free to add an [Issue](../../issues) about support on your new platform.

 ### Development